 Tracking your sleep habits can also help you recognize when it would be a good time to consider refreshing or switching up your nighttime routine for a night of quality and restorative sleep.

-Grab a dairy and start tracking what might be getting in the way of your good night's rest.
+Grab a diary and start tracking what might be getting in the way of your good night's rest.
 And get on a journey on getting back to a more-resilient self.